An immaculately preserved violin by Ferdinand Gagliano

-Lot 24 in our October auction will be an immaculately preserved violin by Ferdinand Gagliano, made in Naples in 1789.
+Lot 24 from our October 2016 auction was be an immaculately preserved violin by Ferdinand Gagliano, made in Naples in 1789.
 Realising we had a unique opportunity to gain insights into original materials and techniques, we gave the instrument to luthier, restorer and expert Balthazar Soulier so that he could analyse it in his workshop, Atelier Cels, in Paris.

 Can you tell us about some of the remarkably preserved features of this violin?